 Weakening dollar, Surging Commodity Prices, Rising Trade Deficit, Staggering Accumulation of Global Foreign Reserves, and Rapid Global Economic Growth.

-these trends all occurred at about the same time in 2002.
+Answer: these trends all occurred at about the same time in 2002.
 While most U.S. readers recognize and acknowledge most of the above trends, few realize that the only time that the world economy has grown as fast as it has over the last five years was right after World War II.

 It always has been difficult, if not impossible, to determine cause and effect in markets.
 For example, arguing the cause and effect between a strong stock market and a robust economy is no different from the perennial chicken and egg debate.
 Even economic statisticians have reported no clear historic relationship between the stock market and the economy as measured by GDP growth.